 Stratford Perth Community Foundation provides grants to local organizations that are vital to our community’s well-being and help our residents live better lives in Stratford, St. Marys, and throughout Perth County.

-For grants received in 2021 and 2022, log in to access your application and complete your final reports.
+For grants received in 2022, log in to access your application and complete your final reports.

 Thank you for your interest in the Stratford Perth Community Foundation, the 2022 Community Grants Program is now closed and will reopen in 2023.
 Please sign up for our newsletter to receive news on our grant programs.